-Figure 10.14: Cost compared to the base case for the TC-MRS model results for different sets of vehicle types
+Figure 10.14: Cost compared to the base case for the TC-MRS model results for different sets of vehicle types the vehicle SMALL available does not improve the situation under the given circumstances.

 Figure 10.14 shows that for the scenarios of weight class 1 the savings cannot be increased by considering different vehicles.
 The highest saving value can be realised by planning with vehicle type MIDDLE.